sws2apps/sws2apps-docs/organized/docs/faq/team.md

 ## How can I join?

 Since the project is open-source, you can directly contribute to our [GitHub repository](https://github.com/sws2apps/organized-app) if you have an idea.
-If you want to work with the team more closely, please contact us via email or join our [Telegram](https://t.me/+xqTWtvQvablmMDA0) group and tell us about your interest in helping us.
+To collaborate closely with the team, reach out via email or join our [Telegram](https://t.me/+xqTWtvQvablmMDA0) group to share your interest in contributing.